Azure-Samples/azure-video-indexer-samples/Embedding widgets/widget-customization/custom-insight-widget/README.md

-# Embed custom insight widget samples
+# Embed Azure Video Analyzer for Media customizable insights widget

-Embed Video Indexer's insights widget with Video Indexer data, combined with your own custom data and raw Video Indexer data.
+Embed Azure Video Analyzer for Media insights widget with original data from the embedded video, combined with your own custom data and raw Azure Video Analyzer for Media data.

 ## Contents

-Contains samples code for Video Indexer insights widget
+Contains samples code for Azure Video Analyzer for Media customizable insights widget

 | File/folder                                                          | Description                                                                                 |
 |----------------------------------------------------------------------|---------------------------------------------------------------------------------------------|